The Emotional Challenge of Fiddling

 Every time you practice, say some version of, “I’m grateful that I get to play music today.”

 Say this at some point in your session, even if you don’t feel like saying it.
-By doing this, you nurture an attitude of appreciation for the simple fact that you’re alive and able to make music in this moment.
+By doing this, you nurture an attitude of appreciation for the simple fact that you’re alive and able to make music at this moment.

 This will give you perspective and help you rise above the frustrations of learning.